 Overall.
-The Exchange believes that the proposed fees for the NYSE Agg Lite data feed are reasonable because they represent the value of receiving the data on an aggregated basis.
-The Exchange believes that providing vendors and subscribers with the option to subscribe to a market data product that integrates a subset of data from existing products and where such aggregated data is published at a pre-defined interval, thus lowering bandwidth, infrastructure and operational requirements, would allow vendors and subscribers to choose the best solution for their specific business needs other market data products.
-The Exchange believes that adopting the same fee structure would reduce administrative burdens on NYSE data subscribers that also currently subscribe to market data feeds from NYSE.
+The Exchange believes that the proposed fees for the NYSE Arca

+Agg Lite data feed are reasonable because they represent the value of receiving the data on an aggregated basis.
+The Exchange believes that providing vendors and subscribers with the option to subscribe to a market data product that integrates a subset of data from existing products and where such aggregated data is published at a predefined interval, thus lowering bandwidth, infrastructure and operational requirements, would allow vendors and subscribers to choose the best solution for their specific business needs.

-The Exchange believes the proposed fees for the NYSE Agg Lite data feed are also reasonable when compared to fees for comparable products, such as the Cboe Summary Depth.38 Additionally, the Exchange is proposing fees for the NYSE Agg Lite data feed that are based on the existing fee structure that data recipients already pay for the NYSE's
+The Exchange believes the proposed fees for the NYSE Arca Agg Lite data feed are also reasonable when compared to fees for comparable products, such as the Cboe Summary Depth.38 Additionally, the Exchange is proposing fees for the NYSE Arca Agg Lite data feed that are based on the existing fee structure that data recipients already pay for the NYSE Arca's other market data products.
+The Exchange believes that adopting the same fee structure would reduce administrative burdens on NYSE Arca data subscribers that also currently subscribe to market data feeds from NYSE Arca.

 Access Fee.
-The Exchange believes that the proposed monthly Access Fee of \$3,000 for the NYSE Aggregated Lite data feed is reasonable because it is comparable to the fees charged by BZX, BYX, EDGA, and EDGX, each of which charges between \$2,500 per month to \$5,000 per month for both Internal Distribution and External Distribution of the Cboe Summary Depth market data product.39
+The Exchange believes that the proposed monthly Access Fee of \$1,500 for the NYSE Arca Aggregated Lite data feed is reasonable because it is lower than the fees charged by BZX, BYX, EDGA, and EDGX, each of which charges between \$2,500 per month to \$5,000 per month for both Internal Distribution and External Distribution of the Cboe Summary Depth market data product.

 User Fees.
-The Exchange believes that having separate Professional and Non-Professional User fees for the NYSE Agg Lite data feed is reasonable because it will make the product more affordable and result in greater availability to Professional and Non-Professional Users.
-Setting a modest Non-Professional User fee is reasonable because it provides an additional method for Non-Professional Users to access the NYSE Agg Lite data feed by providing the same data that is available to Professional Users.
-The proposed monthly Professional User Fee (Per User) of \$35 and monthly Non-Professional User Fee (Per User) of \$6 are reasonable because they are comparable to user fees generally charged by exchanges.
-For example, NYSE charges a monthly Professional User Fee (Per User) of \$60 and a monthly Non-Professional User Fee (Per User) of \$15 for the NYSE OpenBook feed.40 Although the proposed User Fees for Professional and Non-Professional Users are higher than those charged by BZX, BYX, EDGA and EDGX, the Exchange notes that User fees are only a subset of the total fees that vendors and subscribers pay and the lower fees proposed to access and redistribute NYSE Agg Lite would provide such market data recipients with a more affordable alternative to existing substitutes offered by the Exchange and its competitors.
+The Exchange believes that having separate Professional and Non-Professional User fees for the NYSE Arca Agg Lite data feed is reasonable because it will make the product more affordable and result in greater availability to Professional and Non-Professional Users.
+Setting a modest Non-Professional User fee is reasonable because it provides an additional method for Non-Professional Users to access the NYSE Arca Agg Lite data feed by providing the same data that is available to Professional Users.
+The proposed monthly Professional User Fee (Per User) of \$30 and monthly Non-Professional User Fee (Per User) of \$4 are reasonable because they are comparable to user fees generally charged by exchanges.
+For example, NYSE Arca charges a monthly Professional User Fee (Per User) of \$60